sally2015/vue-draggable/README.md

+- use
-use: like the demo, import Draggable in your project
+  - like the demo, import Draggable in your project